 The Change in Control Agreement provides that if an Executive's employment is terminated by the Company without Cause or the Executive voluntarily resigns for Good Reason, in either case beginning sixty (60) days preceding the date of an event constituting a Change in Control and ending on the second anniversary of the date of the event constituting such Change in Control, then, subject to the Executive's continued compliance with the obligations set forth in the Executive's Confidentiality and Inventions Agreement and the Executive's signing and not revoking a separation agreement and release of claims, the Executive would be entitled to certain benefits summarized in the table below.
-These benefits include: A lump sum payment equal to a Multiplier factor multiplied by the Executive's annual base salary; a lump sum payment equal to a Multiplier factor multiplied by the Executive's target bonus amount in the year of termination; a lump sum payment equal to the pro-rated portion of Executive's target bonus amount for the fiscal year in which the termination date occurs; reimbursement for the Executive's COBRA continuation premiums for the Premium Payment Period; and all of Executive's then unvested awards relating to the Company's common stock or equivalent equity awards as assumed, continued or substituted for by an Acquiror, whether stock options, shares of restricted stock, restricted stock units, performance share units, or otherwise, outstanding as of the Termination Date would become vested in full.
+These benefits include: A lump sum payment equal to a Multiplier factor multiplied by the Executive's target bonus amount in the year of termination; a lump sum payment equal to the pro-rated portion of Executive's target bonus amount for the fiscal year in which the termination date occurs; reimbursement for the Executive's COBRA continuation premiums for the Premium Payment Period; and all of Executive's then unvested awards relating to the Company's common stock or equivalent equity awards as assumed, continued or substituted for by an Acquiror, whether stock options, shares of restricted stock, restricted stock units, performance share units, or otherwise, outstanding as of the Termination Date would become vested in full.